PrincetonUniversity/kaltura_archiver/README.md

 In the  place_holder state:
-  1. s3 contain a copy of the entry's real original flavor -- same as archived state
+  1. s3 contains a copy of the entry's real original flavor -- same as archived state
   2. entry has  the 'archived_to_s3' tag -- same as archived state
   3. entry has the 'deleted_flavors' tag
   4. its original flavor is the place holder video